AWS Certification – Analytics Services – Cheat Sheet

 • Redshift is a fast, fully managed data warehouse

-• provides simple and cost-effective solution to analyze all the data using standard SQL and the existing Business Intelligence (BI) tools.
+• provides simple and cost-effective solutions to analyze all the data using standard SQL and the existing Business Intelligence (BI) tools.

 • manages the work needed to set up, operate, and scale a data warehouse, from provisioning the infrastructure capacity to automating ongoing administrative tasks such as backups, and patching.